 - Do not handle items that may have come in contact with a person’s blood or body fluids (such as clothes, bedding, needles, or medical equipment).

-- Avoid participating in burial rituals that require handling human remains.
+- Do not participate in funeral or burial rituals that require handling human remains.

-- For travelers to the outbreak area, pay attention to your health during travel and for 21 days after you leave DRC.
+- For travelers to the outbreak area, pay attention to your health during travel and for 21 days after you leave the outbreak area.

-- Separate yourself from others and seek medical care immediately if you have been in an area where Ebola is spreading and develop fever, headache, body aches, sore throat, diarrhea, vomiting, stomach pain, rash, or red eyes.
+- Separate yourself from others and seek medical care immediately if you have been in an area where Ebola is spreading and develop fever or other symptoms of Ebola.

-- Before you go to a doctor’s office or emergency room, tell the doctor about your recent travel and your symptoms.
+- Before you go to a doctor’s office, urgent care center, or emergency room, call ahead and tell the doctor about your recent travel and your symptoms.
 Advance notice will help the doctor care for you and protect other people who may be in the office or hospital.

 For more information, see WHO recommendations for international travelers related to the Ebola virus disease outbreak in the DRC.

-Travelers who may have been exposed to Ebola or who become sick during travel should postpone further travel and get immediate medical attention.
-Any person with possible exposure or Ebola-like symptoms will not be allowed to travel unless the travel is part of an appropriate medical evacuation.
+Travelers who may have been exposed to Ebola or who become sick during or after travel should postpone further travel and get immediate medical attention.
+Any person with possible exposure or Ebola-like symptoms will not be allowed to travel unless the travel is part of a coordinated medical evacuation.

-- Wear protective clothing, including masks, gloves, gowns, and eye protection whenever you are working with risk of exposure to Ebola virus.
+- Wear protective clothing, including masks, gloves, gowns, and eye protection whenever you are at risk of exposure to Ebola virus.

-- Discuss options for vaccination with your sponsoring organization.
-DRC, WHO and other partners are offering an investigational vaccine to priority populations such as frontline HCWs.
-A major clinical trial conducted in Guinea in 2015 showed the vaccine to be highly protective against Ebola.
+- Discuss options for vaccination against Ebola with your employer or sponsoring organization.
+DRC’s Ministry of Health, WHO, and other partners are offering an investigational vaccine to priority populations such as frontline workers in Ebola response activities.

 - If you choose to be vaccinated against Ebola, get the vaccine before travel, if possible.

-- The National Institutes of Health (NIH) has an open-label clinical trial, entitled “Pre-Exposure Prophylaxis in Individuals at Potential Occupational Risk for Ebola Virus Exposure” or “PREPARE,” to vaccinate adult volunteers (including deploying HCWs and other responders) against Ebola.
+- The National Institutes of Health (NIH) has an open-label clinical trial, entitled “Pre-Exposure Prophylaxis in Individuals at Potential Occupational Risk for Ebola Virus Exposure” or “PREPARE,” to vaccinate adult volunteers (including deploying health care workers and other responders) against Ebola.
 Study sites are at the NIH in Bethesda, MD, and Emory University in Atlanta, GA.

-Upon returning to the United States, notify your health care facility’s infection control professional of your recent travel and self-monitoring activities (if you will be caring for patients in a U.S. healthcare facility during your 21-day self-monitoring period).
+Upon returning to the United States, notify your health care facility’s infection control or occupational health professional of your recent travel and self-monitoring activities (if you will be caring for patients in a US health care facility during your 21-day self-monitoring period).

 - Health Information for Travelers to DRC